SageRalph/TSR-Public/README.md

 `results/algorithms.explicit.csv` contains the results of evaluation of all TSR scoring algorithms on all IWSC tasks using `scripts/TSREvalExplicit.py`.

 `results/algorithms.explicit.csv` contains the results of evaluation of all TSR scoring algorithms on all IWSC tasks using `scripts/TSREvalImplicit.py`.

+`results/Resmar Marine Safety.SL_consumers.TSR-a.txt` contains the full results and provenance for a TSR-a SL_consumers query with Resmar Marine Safety (id 545) as the query using `scripts/TSRProvenance.py`.

+`results/Resmar Marine Safety.SL_consumers.TSR-e.txt` contains the full results and provenance for a TSR-e SL_consumers query with Resmar Marine Safety (id 545) as the query using `scripts/TSRProvenance.py`.

 # Scripts